Nursing Home Abuse in Louisiana

 Durce remains in the St. Tammany Parish Jail on a $25,000 bond.
 She’s been charged with four counts each of theft by fraud, exploitation of the infirm, and theft of assets of an aged person.

 If your loved one has been victim to nursing home abuse, you may be entitled to seek damages.
-At McIver Brown law firm, our experienced team of Texas nursing home abuse attorneys have helped numerous clients win maximum financial compensation.
-Give us a call today for a free consultation.
+Nursing home abuse attorneys have helped numerous clients win maximum financial compensation.
+Call today for a free consultation.